NethServer/nethserver-mlvpn/README.rst

 Use a remote high-bandwidth VPS as gateway for all Internet traffic.

-For instance, an office has two slow Internet connections and wants to maximize the available bandwidth also exposing services like a local mail server.
+For instance, an office has two slow Internet connections and wants to maximize the available bandwidth (optionally exposing services like a local mail server).

 Requirements:

 - one NethServer installation hosted on a high-bandwidth VPS: 1 green network interface
 - one NethServer installation configured with 2 WAN connections: 1 (or more) green network interface, 2 red network interfaces

-All connections to the outside world will use the public IP of the VPS.
+All connections to the Internet will use the public IP of the VPS.

 Configuration
 =============

-Tunnel are records inside the ``mlvpn`` esmith database.
-Each machine can handle multiple tunnels.
+Tunnels are records inside the ``mlvpn`` esmith database.
+Each system can handle multiple tunnels.

-Supported record type:
+Supported record types:

-* ``server``: configure a MLVPN server on a VPS or another remote machine with 1 at least one green interface
+* ``server``: configure a MLVPN server on a VPS or another remote machine with at least one green interface
-* ``client``: configure a MLVPN client on firewall with at least 2 WAN connections to be bonded together
+* ``client``: configure a MLVPN client on a firewall with at least 2 WAN connections to be bonded together

 Options:

-* ``status``: can be ``enabled`` or ``disabled``, if ``disabled`` the MLVPN instance will not be
+* ``status``: can be ``enabled`` or ``disabled``, if ``disabled`` the MLVPN instance will not be started

 * ``Connections``: a comma-separated list of strings in the format ``identifier:address:port``.
   The meaning is different when used on a client or server record.